Bundesautobahn 52

 is an autobahn in western Germany.
 It starts at the Dutch-German border near the community of Niederkrüchten, district of Viersen.
-From Elmpt it runs northeast.
+From Niederkrüchten, it runs northeast.

 Its westernmost part serves as an important commuter route into Düsseldorf.
 The autobahn becomes Bundesstraße 7 shortly before the Rheinkniebrücke, which leads into the Düsseldorf city centre.
-Traffic of the A 52 is routed through the Düsseldorf city centre on the B 8 and B 1 secondary roads up to Düsseldorf-Mörsenbroich, where the A 52 becomes a road of its own again.
+Traffic on the A 52 is routed through the Düsseldorf city centre on the B 8 and B 1 secondary roads up to Düsseldorf-Mörsenbroich, where the A 52 becomes a road of its own again.